nirnejak/sql-integrations/README.md

 # MongoDB Analytics Tool

-Tools for analyzing data from MongoDB.
+A Tool for analyzing data from MongoDB.

 **Features**